pileon/shelley/design.md

 * History
 * Aliases
 * Scripting
-* Any built-in commands (except `cd`)
+* Any built-in commands
 * Variables, both environment and local
 * Separate multiple commands using semicolon

 ### 0.2.0

-Adding history
+Adding support for built-in commands

+* Includes the `cd` command

 ### 0.3.0

-Adding piping
+Advanced tokenization of the input line:

+* Handling quoted strings
+* Add support to handlke single-quoted (`'`) strings differently from double-quoted (`"`) strings.
+* Comments using `#` that lasts to the end of the line

 ### 0.4.0

-Adding redirection
+Adding history

 ### 0.5.0

-Adding aliases
+Adding piping

-May be skipped in favor of functions.

 ### 0.6.0

-Adding more usefull built-in commands
+Adding redirection

 ### 0.7.0